arjkashyap/Starving-Snake/README.md

 <h4> Rules modified: </h4>
 <ul>
     <li> Size of the snake is constantly decreasing.
 Once the size falls below 1 cube, it dies -  Game over</li>
-    <li> Size of the snake increases mouse consumed, so you have to constatnly eat to keep up with the decreasing size.</li>
+    <li> Size of the snake increases as the mouse is consumed, so you have to constantly eat to keep up with the decreasing size.</li>
     <li> The rate at which the size is decreasing accelerates throughout the game to make it even harder. </li>
 </ul>